 My wild rice blood sausage uses the same basic flavor profile as I use here, and it's a good one, especially since blood cake is something you usually have for breakfast with eggs.
 Instead of the mace or nutmeg and cloves, I use a blend of spices and herbs: paprika, pepper, spicy cayenne, dried thyme and marjoram or oregano.
 It's spicy, meaty, and pairs perfectly with a plate of eggs.

-- 24 oz fresh or frozen blood lamb, pork, goat, etc
+- 24 oz fresh or frozen pork blood or lamb, goat, or chicken blood

 - ½ cup plus 1 tablespoon fine cornmeal or another grain or starch such as oats or buckwheat